 If your RV is say 1 to 15 years old – you can still buy an RV extended warranty, with full exclusionary coverage.
 The older an RV gets, the more it starts needing repairs.
 And it’s likely no longer covered under the factory warranty.
 Remember, 30% of RVs need a major repair by year 2, and up to 80% within the first five years.

-If, however, you have (or buy) a much older and less expensive RV (like ours, which is a 1999 model) it may not be worth the investment of an RV extended warranty.
+If, however, you have (or buy) a much older and less expensive RV (like ours, which was a 1999 model) it may not be worth the investment of an RV extended warranty.
 The coverage term offered is usually shorter, and price of the warranty is often higher.
 You may want to consider getting a quote on a limited RV warranty that covers certain components, if you are worried they may fail.
 Or you may want to take the risk and cover the cost of repairs yourself.
 For RVs 16-20 years old, you can still buy a powertrain warranty, which is more limited, but still provides coverage on important parts.

 It’s important to be aware that not all RV warranty companies sell direct to the consumer.
 If you are planning on buying a pre-owned RV from a private party, you will want to deal with a company that sells policies direct to RV owners, and not just RV dealers.
 Some extended warranty companies only sell policies exclusively through RV dealers.
 Which brings us to the question…